Contusion in Children

 What is a contusion?

 A contusion is a bruise that appears on your child's skin after an injury.
 A bruise happens when small blood vessels tear but skin does not.
-When blood vessels tear, blood leaks into nearby tissue, such as soft tissue or muscle.
+Blood leaks into nearby tissue, such as soft tissue or muscle.

 What increases my child's risk for a contusion?

-- A bleeding disorder that makes him or her bleed more easily
+- A disorder that makes him or her bleed more easily

 - Kidney or liver disease, or an infection